uc-cdis/gen3-qa/docs/executableTestPlans.md

 The [interactive.js](../utils/interactive.js) helpers allow us to write codeceptjs test suites that present instructions to a qa tester, then interactively collect the results of the test.
 This facility allows us to intermix manual and automated tests, and also support partially automated tests.

-For example, one scenario pelican's [exportPfbTest](../suites/pelican/exportPfbTest.js) looks like this:
+For example, one scenario in pelican's [exportPfbTest](../suites/pelican/exportPfbTest.js) looks like this:

 ```
 Scenario('Download whole of the database', ifInteractive(